andyantonio/dr_tourism_project/README.md

 •	Interactive dashboard displaying monthly tourism trends for each country.
 •	Visualization of year-over-year changes in tourist visits.
-•	Identification of the top countries per region and demographic breakdowns.
+•	Identification of the top countries for visit and year-over-year growth.
 •	Six-month forecast of tourist arrivals using SARIMA time series models.

 ## Methodology: